-What States Are At Risk of Earthquake Damage?
+Which Geographical Areas Are at Risk of Earthquake Damage?

-It's pretty simple to understand that the main "pro of buying earthquake insurance" is because it will protect the investment you have in your home if you sustain damages due to an earthquake.
+The main advantage of buying earthquake insurance is that it will protect the money you have invested in your home if a quake damages it.

-If your home is damaged by an earthquake, you will be covered for repairs or reconstruction rather than losing everything, or having to borrow (more) money to make your home livable.
+- If an earthquake causes property damage, you will be covered for repairs or a rebuild rather than losing everything or going further into debt to make your home livable.

-- In lower risk areas, the cost of earthquake insurance is lower, so you won't be paying the kinds of premiums people pay in high-risk areas.
-It is worth getting a quote and deciding if you're willing to pay to make sure you are as protected as possible.
-If you find out earthquake insurance is only $20 a month, maybe it's worth paying for just for the peace of mind it can bring you.
+- In lower-risk zones, the cost is lower, so you won't be paying as much as people pay in high-risk zones.
+It is always worth getting a quote so you can make an informed decision.
+If you find out earthquake insurance is only $20 a month, maybe it's worth paying for the peace of mind it can bring you.
 You may also think about taking a higher deductible to reduce the monthly payments.

-What is Different Today That Would Make Buying Earthquake Insurance Important
+Current Trends That Make Buying Earthquake Insurance Important

 What Kinds of Damage Do Earthquakes Cause?

-- Structural damage to buildings that create dangerous circumstances and require repair
+- Structural damages that create dangerous circumstances and require repair

 - Damage to other property and landscaping